daniel-dihardja/ai-doc-generator/output/documentation-select.md

 ### CLI

-To install this component, sprinkle some magic with your preferred package manager:
+To install this component, run the following commands using your preferred package manager:

 - **npm**